Deaadman/UniversalTweaks/Information/PatchNotes.md

 > **Upcoming Release...**

 ### Highlights / Key Changes:
+- Fixed a small `UISprite` misalignment on the `FeedFire` panel.
 - Removed `Headache` debuff from Peach and Rose Hip Pies - Suggested by **Valerie**.
 - Reduced how quickly snow shelters decay per day, from `100` to `50` HP - Suggested by **StrayCat**.
+- Changed the spacing between how close decals can be placed - Suggested by **FarcryBliss**..
+	- Currently under testing to find the right value, or whether it should be changed.

 ### Added:
 - Added a new `FoodTweaks` folder.